tkarna/hpclauncher/README.md

 Parameters marked in __bold__ are required to initialize `job` object.

-For example, to allocate 3 nodes for total 24 processes, and running a threaded task with 12 threads could be set with
+For example, to allocate 3 nodes and total 24 processes, and running a task with 12 threads could be set with

     mpiExec: mpiexec -n {nthread}
     nnode: 3